Skip to main content

 How is a timing drill different from regular batting practice?

-Regular batting practice usually uses a predictable, single feed to groove mechanics, while timing drills deliberately vary speed or introduce reaction elements to train recognition and adjustment specifically.
+Regular batting practice usually uses a predictable, single feed to groove mechanics.
+At the same time, timing drills deliberately vary speed or introduce reaction elements to train recognition and adjustment in particular.

 Related guides & benchmarks